If you made any changes in Pure these will be visible here soon.

 My academic research focuses on reconstituting the museum roles and representations of Tibetans and Tibetan material culture past and present.
 I do this through the analysis of the historical record, namely colonial-era museums and archives and embedded, collaborative, practice-led research and critical reflection on contemporary museological practice.
 Specifically, I ask why museum-based framings of Tibet have remained largely untouched by the well-established processes of recovering and exposing the contested histories of colonial-era museum collections and how through contemporary museum practice Tibetans can address a lack of Tibetan agency in museum decision-making, both concerning the collecting of Tibetan objects, the representation of Tibet and the governance and management of museum and heritage spaces.
 With these questions in mind, I co-convene the international Tibetan Materiality Network, which brings together researchers from Europe and Asia for the purpose of sharing and collaborating on Tibetan and Himalayan materiality-based research.

-I have published several articles and book chapters on Tibet-related colonial collecting, colonial-era Tibetan diplomatic gift exchange, and the challenges of representing contemporary Tibet in museums.
-I am currently writing a monograph called, The Dissident Museum: Oppositional Curating at the Tibet Museum based on the curatorial practices developed during the Tibet Museum project.
+I have published edited volumes, several journal articles, and chapters on Tibet-related colonial collecting, colonial-era Tibetan diplomatic gift exchange, and the challenges of representing contemporary Tibet in museums.

 Memberships of committees and professional bodies